noedigcode/konfyt/README.md

   Optional - to build without Carla support, either add the line `CONFIG+=KONFYT_NO_CARLA` to the `konfyt.pro` file (see the comments in the file for the correct location) or pass it as an option to qmake, as described below.

-  Ubuntu: Get it from the KXStudio repositories.
+  For the lastest version, use the KXStudio repositories.
+Otherwise, the packages are also available in the standard Ubuntu repositories.

+  Ubuntu 20.04: carla

+  Ubuntu 21+: carla-dev

   Fedora: Carla-devel